Accounting: Traditional Day

 Undergraduate Accounting programs have an articulation agreement with graduate programs in the School of Business and Management.
 Qualified students are able to apply in advance of the last semester of undergraduate work to enroll in up to 6 units of selected graduate courses that count toward undergraduate units while also counting toward the master's degree.

-*MTH 1225, Statistics for Business, is the prerequisite for BUS1300 and can also be used to fulfill the Core Curriculum Mathematics requirement.
+*MTH 1225, Statistics for Business, is the prerequisite for BUS1300 and can also be used to fulfill the General Education Mathematics requirement.

 |Total Major Requirements||45|